-Cardiovascular diseases cause the second highest number of deaths in Waitemata and as much as 70% of cardiovascular disease is avoidable.
-Although our risk assessment rates are high (91% of eligible adults), only 58% of eligible cardiovascular disease patients are on triple therapy.
+Cardiovascular diseases cause the second highest number of deaths in Waitematā and as much as 70% of cardiovascular disease is avoidable.
+Although our risk assessment rates are high (88% of eligible adults), only 52% of eligible cardiovascular disease patients are on triple therapy.
 Although the rate of triple therapy is increasing, many more patients could potentially benefit from pharmacological treatment than is currently the case.
 We need to ensure that those identified as being at high risk of disease, as well as those with existing disease, are well-managed and receive prompt treatment.

-In 2013, 754 Waitemata residents were admitted to hospital following a stroke.
+In 2013, 754 Waitematā residents were admitted to hospital following a stroke.
 The mortality rate from stroke is 25 per 100,000, lower than the rate for New Zealand as a whole.
 Prompt assessment together with effective treatment and rehabilitation is essential in providing the best outcomes for these patients.

-The number of people with diabetes has more than doubled since 2003 and this is now estimated to affect 31,000 (5.5%) of our population.
-If the number with diabetes continued to rise at this rate, it would affect 20% of the population in 20 years' time.
+The number of people with diabetes has almost doubled since 2003 and this is now estimated to affect 28,000 (4.6%) of our population.
 There is room for improvement in supporting people with diabetes to manage their key risk factors, such as blood pressure and blood sugar levels and to attend retinal screening.
-Of the estimated number of people with diabetes in Waitemata, 43% had an annual health check.
-One in three (34%) people with diabetes aged 15-74 years are known to be well-managed (defined as having an HbA1c of <64 mmol/mol).
-Within the last two years, only 72% of diabetics have had the recommended retinal screening in the public sector.
-In 2013, 13.7% of medical/surgical bed-days were for people with diabetes.
+Of the estimated number of people with diabetes in Waitematā, 63% aged 15-74 years are known to be well-managed (defined as having an HbA1c of <64 mmol/mol).
+Within the last two years, only 54% of diabetics have had the recommended retinal screening in the public sector.
+In 2016, 17.5% of medical/surgical bed-days were for people with diabetes.
 For both cardiovascular disease and diabetes, Māori and Pacific carry a heavier burden than other ethnicities.

-Diabetes affects 5.5% of our population, increasing with age
+Diabetes affects 4.6% of our population, increasing with age